The future is hybrid

 For all the other events, from festivals to fairs, we are sure that there will be hybrid formulas: small events organized live and on a local basis, but connected digitally to a mother event, or micro events within the main event.
 In short, smaller-scale gatherings where it will be easier for participants to network, and at the same time, thanks to streaming and other digital technologies, one can stay connected to a mother event that is larger or even global, and fully digital.

-Maybe you also can be interested in How to write an impressive press release and get noticed by the media.
+Maybe you also can be interested in How to write an impressive press release and get noticed by the media; or get more infoes about organizing cultural events.